March (comics): Book Two

-Book Two begins in 1961, when the Freedom Riders began riding interstate buses inside the Deep South.
-Racials tensions contributed to the Birmingham Church Bombing in September 1963.
+Book Two begins in 1961 when the Freedom Riders began riding interstate buses inside the Deep South.
+Racial tensions contributed to the Birmingham Church Bombing in September 1963.
 The bombing marked a turning point in the Civil Rights Movement and contributed to support for passage of the Civil Rights Act of 1964.

 Book Three

-Book Three follows at the end of 1963, when the Civil Rights Movement had the full attention of the country, and as a chairman of the Student Nonviolent Coordinating Committee (SNCC), Lewis is helps to guide the movement.
+Book Three follows at the end of 1963 when the Civil Rights Movement had the full attention of the country, and as a chairman of the Student Nonviolent Coordinating Committee (SNCC), Lewis is helping to guide the movement.
 SNCC continues to force the nation to confront its injustice and racism but the danger grows with more Jim Crow laws with the threats of violence and death.
-Lewis and an army of activists launch a series of campaigns, including the 1963 Freedom Ballot and Mississippi Freedom Summer.
+Lewis and an army of activists launched a series of campaigns, including the 1963 Freedom Ballot and Mississippi Freedom Summer.
 The movement to give voting rights to all people that resulted in various Selma to Montgomery marches came to a historic showdown with Bloody Sunday in Selma, Alabama.